boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

             }
      ```

 10. Open the `Program.cs` file.
-These lines of code configure a permissive `CORS` policy allowing requests from any origin, HTTP method, and headers.
-It's crucial to consider security implications and adapt the policy to meet application requirements.
-Ensure the `Newtonsoft.Json` namespaces in the `Program.cs`
+These lines of code configure a permissive `CORS` policy that allows requests from any origin, HTTP method, and headers.
+It is crucial to consider the security implications and adapt the policy to meet the application requirements.
+Make sure to ensure the `Newtonsoft.Json` namespaces in the `Program.cs` files.

       ```js
            app.UseCors(corsPolicyBuilder => corsPolicyBuilder